hashicorp-guides/vault-radar-demo/docs/jira.md

 # `scan-jira` (experimental)
 This `vault-radar` command is used for scanning an Atlassian Jira Cloud instance.

-Caveats of this experimental state:
-- Only Jira Cloud is supported.
-Jira Server (self-hosted) is currently not supported.
-- Scans will only ingest the latest version of issue descriptions.
+We currently support scanning the latest version of Jira issue descriptions and all issue comments.

 ## Authentication
 `vault-radar` needs some authentication credentials in order to be able to make requests to the Jira Cloud instance.